 Date: August 17 and 18, 2019

 The 98thannual Santa Fe Indian Art market will occur during the third week of August, bringing approximately 1,000 artists from more than 200 Native tribes in North America.
-The market is one of the largest Native arts markets in the world, drawing crowds of more than 1,500.
+The market is the largest Native arts market in the world, drawing crowds of more than 117,000.
 Artists bring contemporary and historic arts learned of traditional Native craft.
-Categories range from woodwork, visual arts, pottery, jewelry, fashion, basketry, and more, back-dropped by performances and entertainment.
+Categories range from pottery, jewelry, fashion, basketry, and more, back-dropped by performances and entertainment.

 The Wheelwright Museum of the American Indian will host a series of art demonstrations and auctions leading up to the market itself.
 Thursday, August 15, 2019, The Wheelwright Campus hosts an auction of contemporary and historic arts.
 On Friday morning at the museum’s plaza, attend artist demonstrations from nationally acclaimed artists of Native works and bid on items at a live auction before the works go to market the following day.

 The Southwestern Association for Indian Arts will hold several events leading up to market, including The Native Cinema Showcase, beginning Tuesday, August 13, 2019.
 Market-specific events include a sneak preview of award-winning art from 2:00 pm to 4:00 pm on Friday, August 16, 2019.
 Attendees will have the chance to peruse works from Native a before the general preview from 6:00 pm to 8:30 pm at the Santa Fe Convention Center.
-The annual Indian Market Auction and Gala will take place at the La Fonda on the Plaza at 6:00 pm.
+The annual Indian Market Auction and Gala will take place at the Santa Fe Community Convention Center at 6:00 pm.
 The evening’s events include performances by musicians as well as silent and live auctions.
 SWIAI closes Indian Market with the 6thannual Haute Couture Fashion Show, highlighting indigenous fashion designers who glean inspiration from their cultures.
 The fashion show takes place at the Santa Fe Community Convention Center on August 18, 2019, at 2:00 pm.